nuno-vieira/RuleOf3-CustomOperator-Swift-Playground/README.md

-# RuleOf3-CustomOperator-Swift-Playground
+# Swift Custom Operator - Rule of 3

-A playground to showcase a Swift Custom Operator that implements the Rule of 3 from Elementary Math
+This a playground to showcase a Swift Custom Operator that implements the Rule of three from Elementary Math.

+This explained in this Blog Post: